lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 alias sshcat="cat $HOME/.ssh/id_rsa.pub"
 ```

 > tip: don't be alarmed if you can't use this right away!
 Your `.bashrc` file takes effect when the terminal starts up.
-If you want to test it, either close and re-open your terminal, or type `source $HOME/.bashrc`
+If you want to test it, either restart your terminal, or type `source $HOME/.bashrc`

 #### and a function